grenaud/dice/README.md

 # BAM to DICE format conversion

-NOTE: if you already have data in DICE's native format (see section below), you can skip this section.
+NOTE: if you already have data in DICE's native format (see "input data format" section), you can skip this section.
 Otherwise, continue reading.

 This section assumes that the starting data is raw aDNA fragments aligned to the nuclear genome in BAM format.
 We use the word "fragments" because, since aDNA molecules are small, we need the adapters trimmed and the overlapping portions of the reads to be merged (see http://grenaud.github.io/leehom for software to do this).
-This BAM file has to be sorted (wrt coordinates) and indexed.
+This BAM file has to be sorted with respect to coordinates, and indexed.

 There are two ways to run DICE:
-- Convert to native format (recommended)
+- Convert your BAM file to DICE's native format.
+This is recommended for first-time users.
-- Run DICE directly on the BAM and use deamination profiles and quality scores to infer the error rate.
-This mode is a bit slower (see section below).
+- Run DICE directly on the BAM and use deamination profiles and quality scores to infer the error rates at each position.
+This mode is a bit slower (see "BAM file option" below).

-The native format is a simple text file that contains the derived/ancestral base counts and their frequencies in different panel populations (see examples below).
+DICE's native format is a simple text file that contains the derived/ancestral base counts and their frequencies in different panel populations (see "input data format" section).
+To convert your BAM file to DICE's native format, we have created a small program: src/BAM2DICE.

-An intersection of the base count at each position in the BAM file and the derived allele frequency must be made.
-You can do this whichever way you want, but we have created a small program to do this: src/BAM2DICE.
 This program takes the following arguments:

     src/BAM2DICE [options] [fasta file] [bam file] [region or file with regions to use] [freq for pop1] [freq for pop2] ...